Continuous deployment of containerized applications using GitLab

 Once it is installed, you can connect your Managed Service for Kubernetes cluster to a GitLab instance.

-For more information about installing and running GitLab Agent, see the GitLab documentation
+For more information about installing and running GitLab Agent, see this GitLab article

 -